Table of Contents

 - Explore the various hutongs (I’ll tell you about them further) around the city as much as possible, get lost in them.
 It is amazing how much local life you will see here.

 - Facebook, Twitter, and many other Western websites are blocked in China.
-You will need a Virtual Private Network (VPN) in order to access these sites (find out what is a VPN here!).
+You will need a Virtual Private Network (VPN) in order to access these sites and to browse safely.
 Personally, I used ExpressVPN during my trip there and it worked great!

 - Beijing is the best city for people watching I have ever experienced.
 Go to parks and the lakes and watch the Beijingers swim (in winter), play ping pong, dance, do Tai Chi and play cards or chess.